usamaimdadsian/top-repositories-on-github/README.md

 # Top Repositoreis on Github for Computer Engineers
-This is a repository for all the curious people who want to learn from the best programming examples.
-This repositoy contains the Github link for top repositories for programmers.
-Another great repository for project based learning is [this](https://github.com/tuvtran/project-based-learning).
+This is a repository containing useful links  for computer engineers.This is for all the curious people who want to learn from the best examples.
+A great repository for project based learning is [this](https://github.com/tuvtran/project-based-learning).
 You can view any repository of github by using 1s in the link like github1s.com

 ## Table of Contents